Eshaaaaa/smart-city-parking-occupancy/README.md

 - `parking_occupancy_model.h5`: Trained model file.
 - `README.md`: Project description and setup instructions.
 - `dataset/`: Directory containing a small sample dataset for testing (optional).

+## Notes

+- Make sure you do not include any sensitive data or credentials in your repository.
+- If your dataset is too large to upload to GitHub, consider using a dataset hosting service like Kaggle or Google Drive, and include instructions on how to access the dataset.